Worth $23

 “Could be better,” I said.
 “And you?”

-He popped a champagne bottle between his legs, looking like a leading man in a tuxedo, fitting perfectly into his pants, shirt, and jacket.
-Oh, what I wouldn’t do to look like him.
-After his age, my hair had begun to fall out.
+He popped a champagne bottle between his legs.
+He looked like a leading man in a tuxedo.
+He fit perfectly into his pants and jacket.
+What I wouldn’t have done to look like him.
+He still had all his hair.
+Time will tell if he’ll keep it.

 Nick had lived my dream.
-I’d avoided my ten-year reunion because I thought it would be the same shit as high school.
+I’d avoided my ten-year reunion.
+I thought it would be the same shit as high school.
 But Nick had told his story.
 Oh well.
-I was getting uglier at thirty-eight, and so had the class of ’95.
-Crow’s feet, gray hair, and double chins had grown everywhere.
+I was getting uglier at thirty-eight.
+So had the class of ’95.
+Crow’s feet and gray hair and double chins had grown everywhere like algae.
+Except for Lisa Gehrig.

-Nick poured my whiskey and a complimentary glass of champagne.
-I tipped him ten, which cost a lot because of the rent.
+Nick poured my whiskey with a complimentary glass of champagne.
+I tipped him ten.
+That cost a lot because my rent was due.

-As I stood there, who else approached the bar but Ben Michaels.
+Who else approached the bar but Ben Michaels.
 “Well well well,” I said.
-“If it isn’t Ben Michaels, all-state quarterback, scholarship at UCLA, transferred to Stanford, majored in Economics but went into real estate.”
+“If it isn’t Ben Michaels.
+All-state quarterback.
+Scholarship at UCLA but transferred to Stanford.
+Majored in Economics but went into real estate.”

-Michael turned to me and grinned sideways, wearing the same perm above his suit and tie, with a red handkerchief in his jacket pocket, holding bills in one hand and a key fob for his Mercedes in the other hand.
+Michael turned to me and grinned sideways.
+He wore the same perm as I’d remembered.
+He held a lump of bills and a key fob for his Mercedes.
 “How did you know all of that?”

 “Just a talent of mine,” I said.